Angela Jain, MD

 Fox Chase Cancer Center

 Philadelphia, PA 19111

-- Fellow, Hematology and Oncology, Temple University Hospital/ Fox Chase Cancer Center, Philadelphia, PA, 2013
+- Fellow, Hematology/Oncology, Temple University Hospital/Fox Chase Cancer Center, Philadelphia, PA, 2013

 - Resident, Internal Medicine, Temple University Hospital, Philadelphia, PA, 2010

-- MD, Temple University School of Medicine, Philadelphia, PA, 2007
+- MD, Lewis Katz School of Medicine, Temple University, Philadelphia, PA, 2007

 At age 81, in the fall of 2013, Frances Johnson said she began to notice pain near the left side of her waist.
 She had a yearly physical scheduled with her primary doctor, so she raised her concerns then.
 “I told my primary doctor that I had the pain and he sent me for a CAT scan.
 After the results, I was told everything looked fine.
 I began to accept the pain as normal pain from getting older,” shares Fran.

 Testing revealed a suspicious mass in her uterus, but most of the doctors suggested it was a fibroid tumor.
 Melanie's local doctor explained she had stage IV endometrial cancer.
 That day Melanie joined the "club" of thousands of people diagnosed with cancer each year.

 For over 25 years, Michelle Sealer, who is now in her forties, has valiantly fought ovarian cancer while keeping her faith.
 "I am a religious person and I pray a lot.
 I believe my faith has helped guide me through the years," says Michelle.

 Michelle’s medical journey started when she was in college in 1993.
 "I started having irregular periods, pain in my right side, and I just wasn't feeling right.
 I visited the college health center and then was told to go to the local community hospital for treatment," she remembers.